If you struggle to keep your house tidy, these tips and tricks will help you keep things clean, without really noticing that you’re doing it!

 Our kids don’t make a mess…yet!
 Our house isn’t under constant attack from toys and kid mess right now.
 So we’ll see how things go once they get older.
 The good thing about this method is that it doesn’t really take much extra effort — and it’s so ingrained into my daily routine — that I should be able to continue it in some sense once the boys start to make a mess.
 Plus, growing up we always had a neat and tidy home and my parents made sure to involve us in keeping it picked up, when it was age-appropriate.

-UPDATE: We now have two crazy toddlers!
+UPDATE: We now have two SEVEN-year-olds!
 And yes, things are more difficult.
-But using these methods all day, I keep our house relatively clean and tidy even with two little Tasmanian devils destroying everything!
+But using these methods all day, I keep our house relatively clean and tidy even with two Tasmanian devils destroying everything!

 Okay!
 Let’s see how I keep my house tidy!